somnolentPumpkin/imgrandom/README.md

 # Random Image Grabber

 A bash script that grabs images of random sizes from [Lorem Picsum](https://picsum.photos).
+Its purpose is for quickly grabbing a batch of randomly-sized image files to be used for testing.

 ## Requirements
 - ```wget``` must be installed and accessible from your terminal.